Haksell/ft_vox/README.md

 - [ ] There should be lakes.
 - [x] This generation has to be determinist, which means the same seed will spawn the exact same map.
 - [x] Each visited piece of terrain must be saved in the memory up to some limit you will set yourself and after which you can start deleting cubes from the memory.
-- [x] In the open, minimal distance render will be 160 cubes
+- [x] In the open, minimal distance render will be 10 chunks
 - [ ] Each cube must be textured, and you must have at least 2 different textures and 2 different types of cubes.
 - [x] FoV must be 80 degrees.
 - [x] You will set up a skybox.